yvan-sraka/esgi-rust/src/ch0/introduction.md

 Syscalls that every programmer should know
 ------------------------------------------

-Disclaimer: we have not enough time in class to talk about all interesting syscalls, so I take the chance to give you here pills to go further by yourselves, the ultimate goals of this lecture is to show you everything about:
+Disclaimer: we don't have enough time in class to talk about all interesting syscalls, so I take the chance to give you here pills to go further by yourselves, the ultimate goals of this lecture is to show you everything about: